Chapter 13 (Legion)

-"Chapter 13" is the fifth episode of the second season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 13th overall episode of the series and was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Tim Mielants.
+"Chapter 13" is the fifth episode of the second season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Tim Mielants.
 It originally aired on FX on May 1, 2018.

 The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-In the episode, Division 3 questions Lenny, who suddenly appeared despite her death, suspected of working with Farouk.
+Struggling to differentiate reality from fantasy, he tries to control his mutant powers and combat the sinister forces trying to control him, eventually joining the government agency Division 3 to prevent his nemesis, Amahl Farouk, from finding his original body.
+In the episode, Division 3 questions a resurrected Lenny, who they suspect of working with Farouk.

 According to Nielsen Media Research, the episode was seen by an estimated 0.456 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics, who praised Plaza's performances, character development and twist ending, although the pacing received criticism.